 Small businesses have become increasingly reliant on technology.
 The right IT approach can help give you a competitive advantage by increasing employee productivity and improving customer experience.
-Plus, cybercrime against small businesses is on the rise, which makes devising a multi-tiered approach to network security paramount.
-However, there is a difference between educating businesses about the real and growing threat of cyberattacks and using scare tactics to pressure them into purchasing solutions they don’t really need.
+Plus, cyber crime against small businesses is on the rise, which makes devising a multi-tiered approach to network security paramount.
+However, there is a difference between educating businesses about the real and growing threat of cyber attacks and using scare tactics to pressure them into purchasing solutions they don’t really need.

 Anderson Technologies provides reliable IT services in St. Louis as well as to clients nationwide.
 We’ve seen questionable business practices firsthand, and we pride ourselves on our honest and transparent approach to managed IT services.
 We want our clients to be as informed as we are, which is why we’re committed to education.
-We have even started offering free cybersecurity training sessions where we teach employees how to stay safe online.
+We have even started offering cyber security training sessions where we teach employees how to stay safe online.

 How to Avoid an IT Horror Story